manidlou/elemon/README.md

 ```
 ####api
 *(better api docs is going the be added soon!)*
 `elemon-client` is a [socket.io-client](https://github.com/socketio/socket.io-client) and is exposed as you install `elemon`.
+By default, it listens to the port `process.env.PORT || 19024`.
 It supports the following events:

 Event: 'appdata'
 emit the app required data for live-reload to the server.